 London WC1A 2TH

-The online catalogue is a work-in-progress, but as of November 2012, over 4600 items have been listed including the Periodicals Collection, and large portions of both the Collateral Collection and the Archives.
+The online catalogue is an ongoing work-in-progress.
+Since February 2013 over 6000 items have been listed, including the Periodicals Collection and large portions of both the Collateral Collection and the Archives.

 The Swedenborg Society Library is located at the Society’s headquarters in Bloomsbury.
 The library was established in 1824 and has since become an important resource for people researching all things Swedenborg (and beyond).
 Over the years the library has also formed an important record of Swedenborgian publishing and scholarship—both in the United Kingdom and all around the world.
 The Library is divided into four main sections: the Swedenborg Collection; the Archives; Collateral titles; and Periodicals.